TharaniDJ/ballerina-library/updated_8510.md

 #### 2. Periodic Discovery and Version Checking

 A scheduled workflow will iterate through all registry entries daily at a specified time and check whether the corresponding OpenAPI specifications have changed.
-Since OpenAPI sources vary (GitHub repos, vendor URLs, public JSON files, etc.), the system will support multiple detection strategies such as commit hashes, content hashing, header-based caching, or vendor-specific version indicators.
+Since OpenAPI sources vary (GitHub repos, vendor URLs, public JSON files, etc.), the system will support multiple detection strategies such as **GitHub release tags**, **version indicators within the OpenAPI spec** or vendor-specific version indicators.

 #### 3. Automated Update Workflow When Changes Are Detected